 It has been decomposing in place for 80+ years as a permanent national memorial — rusting cars, collapsed buildings, personal belongings still inside homes.

-- House in Montguyon ("Mount Louie") — Host: Alexis & Jean
+- House in Montguyon ("Mount Louie") — Airbnb host

 - 17 Route de Libourne, Montguyon 17270